elijahsimpsonn/elijahsimpsonn/README.md

 ### Hi there, I'm [Elijah Simpson][website] 👋

-## I'm a Software Developer who is loves to solve problems and create interesting applications.
+## I'm a Software Developer who loves to solve problems and create interesting applications.

 - I’m currently learning React
 - I am always looking to collaborate with other developers, so please feel free to reach out to me